DigitalDoorSignage/DigitalDoorSignage/README.md

   Password = root
   ```
 5. Make sure to test the connection!
-6. Restart the project if you started the wildfly server from an ide
+6. Restart the project if you started the wildfly server from an IDE

 # Development setup
 You have to make sure that you have done everything before starting to develop else some things might not work.